Moving to Sarasota? Here's What You Need to Know Before You Go.

-If you're looking for a relocation destination with year-round sunshine, you should include Sarasota in your shortlist.
+If you're looking for a relocation destination with year-round sunshine, you should include Sarasota in your cross-country move shortlist.
 This charming city has long been a popular destination for retirees, and it has been attracting many younger people, middle-aged adults, and families with children in recent years.
 Find out why Sarasota is a great place to start a new life.

 Overview of Sarasota

 Sarasota is the seat of Sarasota County and the core city in the Sarasota Metropolitan Area.
 It's currently home to about 56,000 residents, who have a median age of 46.5 years old and a median household income of about $43,400.
 Retirees account for about one-third of the population.
 The city's population is 64.1% Caucasian, 18.2% Hispanic, and 14.6% African American.

 With a total population of more than 600,000, Sarasota, Manatee, and Charlotte Counties form the seventh-largest and third-fastest-growing market in Florida.
 Over the past five years, this area has grown about four times faster than the national average.
 It's also one of the most affluent areas in the state.
 Besides being a thriving market, Sarasota draws many tourists and relocators because of its beautiful beaches, rich cultural heritage, abundance of attractions and activities, and world-class amenities.

 Geography of Sarasota